Centiq/project-tilt-training/ssh-notes/ssh-connection-problems.md

 ## How to Fix the Problem - Preparation

 The problem is caused by a mismatch in the configuration of the network cards in Windows and the 'virtual' network card in the WSL machine.
-As preparationto fix the problem you first need to do the following:
+As preparation to fix the problem you first need to do the following:

 1. Start a Windows command prompt, and run the following command.